mattdesl/polyline-normals/README.md

 #### `normals(path)`

 For the given path, produces a new array of the same length with normal information for each point.
-The data contains a normal, `[nx, ny]` and the length of the miter (default to 1.0).
+The data contains a normal, `[nx, ny]` and the length of the miter (default to 1.0 where no join occurs).

 ```js
 [